The chimera of culture

 (2) an “authentic Bavarian culture”, even if it existed, would not cover the entire political entity of Bavaria.

-Some might argue that we picked a rather special case for our refutation of nationalist thinking.
+Some might argue that we picked a rather special case for our refutation of nationalist cultural thinking.
 Might it not be relevant elsewhere in the world?

-And while it is plain to see for everyone that Boston, Massachusetts has an entirely different culture from West Texas despite both being part of the United States of America for centuries, one may point to more regionally confined examples.
+And while it is plain to see that Boston, Massachusetts has an entirely different culture from West Texas despite both being part of the United States of America for centuries, one may point to more regionally confined examples.
 Surely, Scotland has a different culture from England, doesn’t it?
 Catalonia even has a distinct language from the rest of Spain, supporting its claim to form an independent republic.

 Wherever you look, obvious cultural distinctions emerge on the regional and local level, and even between streets of the same districts.
 Segmentation doesn’t even stop within a street or a house.
 When asked about his neighbours on the second floor of his white sandstone building in Munich’s posh district of Schwabing, Alois Obermayr argued that they couldn’t possibly be “real” Bavarians.